Aspatria Agricultural Cooperative Society: Modern times

 In 1919, a special general meeting decided not to transfer the business to the Aspatria Cooperative Wholesale Society and natural growth continued.
 In 1976 the society dropped the word cooperative from its title and in 1990 underwent a further name change when they became known as Aspatria Farmers Ltd. On 1 November 2006, Aspatria Farmers took over Joseph Hillary Ltd an agricultural machine retailer and the business relocated to Hillary’s site on Station Road Aspatria.

+The concept is very diversitial to the opel.